 Retiring a millionaire is really quite simple but it’s not easy.
 Otherwise, we’d see millions more people accomplishing this feat.
-Here is the basic math – to help you see daily, monthly and year what it will take to retire a millionaire.
+Here is the basic math – to help you see daily, monthly and yearly what it will take to retire a millionaire.
 Or dream bigger and retire a multi-millionaire.

 By David Rae Certified Financial Planner™, Accredited Investment Fiduciary™

 Nearly half of all families have nothing, zero, nada saved for retirement.
 Simply starting to save any dollar amount will put you above the average.
 Without full pensions average savings just won’t cut it for your dream golden years.
 You may have noticed the average person is not saving nearly enough.
 Every day, I help people plan for financial freedom who often will have a multi-million dollar retirement without ever breaking a sweat.
 It isn’t easy but it also doesn’t have to be hard.

 You may be thinking OMG a million dollars is a lot of money and you’d be right.
 But if your income is above $50,000, you will likely need a nest egg of more than a million dollars to maintain your current standard of living in retirement.
 If you are living in a big city like Los Angeles or New York you will likely need a larger amount.

 However, it’s still completely possible to become a millionaire by the time you retire even if you don’t start until you’re 40.
 Whatever your age, get started!
 The sooner you start the easier it will be.
 To become a millionaire here’s what you’ll need to save.

 How a 40 Year Old Can Retire as a Millionaire